Health and Travel Alerts Learn More Left arrow

 Pause for Coffee & Cake

 The Dutch take their afternoon coffee break seriously.
-Coffee culture here is exceptional, meaning you can expect an excellent cup at almost any café.
+Amsterdam is known for its coffee culture, meaning you can expect an excellent cup at almost any café.

 And of course, the ritual wouldn’t be complete without something sweet to pair with it.
 The traditional accompaniment is a stroopwafel, or “syrup waffle.”